michaelmelanson/spiking-neural-net/README.md

 ### network-spike-log

-This example creates a network of neurons and runs it in real-time.
+This example creates a network of neurons and runs it.
 It logs a line any time one of the neurons emits an action potential (a 'spike').
+In this case we're passing the `--real-time` flag so it runs the simulation at the same pace as the wall clock.

 ```
-cargo run --example network-spike-log
+cargo run --example network-spike-log -- --real-time
 ```

 It records a spike whenever the voltage across the sodium-potassium ion channel (see the previous example) exceeds -3.5mV.